cvg/limap/README.md

 This writes `outputs/quickstart_sfm/hypersim/ai_001_001/holistic/models/` and prints relative pose AUC against the ground-truth poses.
-Add `--methods holistic pycolmap` to run COLMAP's own mapper alongside it on the same features and matches.
+Add `--methods holistic pycolmap` to run the COLMAP mapper alongside it on the same features and matches.

 We also support structure from motion without knowing the intrinsics, by adding the `--uncalibrated` flag: